Hossam-Eldin-Omar/SLAM_and_path_planning/README.md

 Detailed progress and planner comparisons are documented in [my_progress.md](my_progress.md).

-## 🚀 Step-by-Step Setup Instructions
+## 🚀 Step-by-Step Setup Instructions to use turtlebot3 in my custom world

 This guide walks you through creating a ROS 2 workspace, pulling this repository, building it, and launching the TurtleBot3 simulation with Navigation2 using the provided map.